fondemen/vagrant-kubernetes/README.md

 Default is 3.5.3.

 #### MASTER_CRI
 The container runtime to use for the master.
 Possible values are containerd or docker.
-Define docker in order to build images on the first node.
+Define docker in case you need to build images on the first node.
 Default is containerd.

 ### Storage configuration